InfiniteWhispers/promptlibrary/library/mypersona/stepthree.md

 ---

 ## ⏸️ End Behavior
 After analysis is complete, stop entirely.
 Wait for my instruction to proceed to the next phase "DSM5 ANALYSIS".
-Prompt me to paste in the Prompt STEP FOUR.
+Prompt me to paste in the Prompt STEP FOUR and use DEEP RESEARCH if available.